The Guide to Museums Free-for-All in Los Angeles

 Fowler Museum at UCLA

 Part of UCLA’s School of the Arts and Architecture, the Fowler Museum (308 Charles E Young Dr N, Los Angeles 90024) explores global arts and cultures with an emphasis on works from Africa, Asia, the Pacific, and the Americas—past and present.
+RSVP for highlights for that include:

 Views of the Central Garden and Pacific Ocean at the Getty Center